 We talked about Safe Sex, and Jeff said he had been to one of the clubs in New York where men masturbated together, as a way to have Safe sex and not expose each other to the virus.
 A friend of mine, a doctor, said they were called JO´s place, (JO as in Jerk off).

-Jeff who described him self as a prim and proper Republican at the time, was shocked when he saw a well known AIDS activist, David Summers there.
+Jeff who described him self as a prim and proper Republican at the time, was shocked when he saw the well known AIDS activist, David Summers there.
 He had tried to cover his KS lesions with stripes of leather, and masturbated with the other men, and Jeff had been absolutely shocked and stunned.
 He thought it was SO irresponsible, but no one touched the semen.
 If there was physical contact, it was only skin contact, I was told by my doctor friend.

-Here I put in another cassette in the tape recorder, and when doing so I heard my mother´s voice, as she was making an interview with a famous Swedish actor – I used all her old tapes at the time – and when I told him he freaked out, because he was so fascinated with the film industry, and he actually screamed:
+Here I put in another cassette in the tape recorder, and when doing so I heard my mother´s voice, as she was making an interview with a famous Swedish actor – I used all her old tapes at the time – and told him about it, he freaked out, because he was so fascinated with the film industry, and he actually screamed:

 - I can´t believe you are doing this?!
 I can´t believe you are doing this!